El Paseo (film)

 El Paseo (lit.
 'The ride') is a 2010 Colombian road-comedy film directed by Harold Trompetero and starring Antonio Sanint and Carolina Gómez.
 The official Colombian release was on December 25, 2010.

 Plot

 The film is about a family on vacation.

-After 11 years of continuous work, Alex Peinado decides to spend a well earned holiday with his family.
-He goes on a road trip towards Cartagena, with his wife, his mother in law, his two teenage children and his dog Kaiser.
+After 11 years of continuous work, Alex Peinado decides to spend a well-earned holiday with his family.
+He goes on a road trip towards Cartagena, with his wife, his mother-in-law, his two teenage children and his dog Kaiser.
 But the journey is not his only motivation, as Alex hides a plan that requires them to reach their destination on time.
-On the way the road trip will become the most incredible adventure, which puts at risk their arrival to the Colombian coast.
+The road trip will become the most incredible adventure, which puts at risk their arrival to the Colombian coast.